-There's a lot that can go wrong at a wedding, so wedding music should be the last thing the couple has to fret over.
-However, if you're the musician gigging at a wedding, it is your temporary raison d’etre.
-Besides the wedding party and the officiant, the musicians are the only other people on display, visible and involved in the proceedings of the ceremony.
-You have to showcase your talent and musicianship while at the same time tailoring the music to fit the timing at the altar; you must perform in an unusual space, and sometimes sight-read with musicians with whom you've never worked before; and you have to account for the weather and changes in programming.
+There's a lot that can go wrong when planning a wedding, so the live music should be the last thing the couple has to worry about.
+However, if you're the musician gigging at a wedding, it is your temporary raison d’etre and you owe it to your clients to be as professionally equipped as possible.
+Besides the wedding party and the officiant, the musicians are the most visible and involved people in the proceedings of the ceremony.
+You have to showcase your talent and musicianship while at the same time tailoring the music to fit the timing of proceedings.
+You must perform in an unusual space, and sometimes sight-read with musicians with whom you've never worked before.
+And you have to account for the weather and last minute changes.
 Luckily, having the right accessories can help you avoid minor and major embarrassments at your next wedding gig.
 Below are some music accessories (and tips) that are, simply put, essential to having a successful wedding season.

-- Music clips are a must for weddings outdoors and indoors.
+- Keep your music from blowing away!
 A big solid stand desk is not enough to guarantee your music will stay put in windy or even drafty conditions.
 A method of holding your music to the stand is vital, yet most “page-holders” that are built into stands will only hold the bottom corners.
 Manhasset’s Musiclips come two-in-a-set and can be used with almost any stand, but are best with the Manhasset Voyager or Peak SMS-32.
 They are fast and easy to use one-handed, and since you can see through them, you can put them wherever they’re needed.
 If you use a binder, sometimes Jumbo Paper Clips are enough to keep the pages from turning in the wind.
+The most versatile way to keep your music on the stand and open to the page you are playing is the new Wind Wynder.
+Invented by two string players, it's not only the easiest, lightest, least obtrusive, and fastest way to hold down your music, but it also allows to you turn pages still!
+No clips will do that!

 - Be able to carry your gear efficiently.
 You might not really know the parking situation for the next gig, and it’s possible that you’ll have to move from the ceremony to the reception in very little time.
 Being able to carry your instrument and everything else on your back or in one hand will allow you to open doors, shake hands, hand out business cards to those interested, and not bump into the wedding cake in the process.
 For cellists, the SHAR Cello Case Backpack System with cushion will not only save your back and shoulders, but will hold your music as you navigate through a crowd of wedding-goers.
 For violinists and violists, the SHAR Joey Case Carrier will add comfort and security to carrying your case, plus will free your hands of many of the accessories that won’t fit in your case.
 If you’re a bassist who gigs (or who doesn’t because you can’t imagine moving your bass out of the studio), try out a Xeros Bass Wheel.
 Having an extra sheet music bag like the SHAR Handi Tote isn’t a bad idea either!